 Most plants grow best in Delaware soils when pH values are between 5.5 and 7.0.
 As such, the first step in managing soil pH is to select the target pH.
 Target pH is defined as the soil pH value associated with optimum plant growth and varies based on crop type and soil characteristics.
 Some crops, like blueberries, grow best under more acidic conditions, while other crops, like alfalfa, grow best when soil pH is near neutral.
 In addition, plants grown in high organic matter (soil organic matter > 6%) often have a lower target pH than would the same plant grown on soil with a lower organic matter content.
 The lower target pH for high organic matter soils is related to the ability of soil organic matter to moderate some of the effects of excessive soil acidity.
-Seven different soil target pH values are identified for crops in the University of Delaware Nutrient Recommendations (available at http://www.udel.edu/008353; Shober et al., 2024) or the Mid-Atlantic Commercial Vegetable Production Recommendations (available at http://www.udel.edu/0012565; Wyenandt et al., 2024):
+Six different soil target pH values are identified for crops in the University of Delaware Nutrient Recommendations (Shober et al., 2024) or the Mid-Atlantic Commercial Vegetable Production Recommendations (Wyenandt et al., 2024):

 - pH 4.8 for blueberries,

 - pH 5.2 for non-scab-resistant potatoes,

-- pH 5.6 for black, high organic matter soils in commercial production, acid loving plants,
+- pH 5.6 for black, high organic matter soils in commercial production,

-- pH 6.2 for some vegetable and forage crops,

-- pH 6.5 for many commercial vegetable crops, crops with a high Ca demand, commercial turf:
+- pH 6.5 for crops with a high Ca demand,

-- pH 6.8 for alfalfa and some herbs,
+- pH 6.8 for alfalfa,

 - pH 6.0 for most other crops and soils.